rickstaa/unknown_type_placeholder_bug_ns/README.md

 5. Install the python dependencies (i.e. `pip install -r requirements/doc_requirements.txt`).
 6. Build the documentation from within the `docs` folder (i.e. `make html`).
 7. Be greeted by the `WARNING: Unknown type: placeholder` bug.

+## How to debug autoapi to find the bug

+1. Change the `"program": "~/venvs/placeholder_bug/bin/sphinx-build",` in the `.vscode/launch.json` file to point to your virtual environment's `sphinx-build` executable.
+2. Put a breakpoint in the `autoapi/mappers/python/mapper.py` file at line `333` (i.e. `children = {child["name"]: child for child in module["children"]}`).
+3. Run the vscode debugger (i.e. `F5`).
+4. See that the code overwrites the dictionary entry for a given module, here `test_pkg`, when a module is encountered for the second time.